SVG

 See Pie Charts

-Generate an SVG of a pelican riding a bicycle by Simon Willison
+Generate an SVG of a pelican riding a bicycle by Simon Willison Some of the generated images are absolute garbage others are really good.

 SVG embedded in HTML